 They surf vicariously.

 Crimean surfers mainly spend their time on the beach experiencing the waves through their senses.
 They watch the waves, they hear them, they feel them.
-And they celebrate the waves with their НУТРО (‘Nutro), which is the Russian word for the gut and everything inside that starts from below the solar plexus and leads down to the sexual organs.
+And they celebrate the waves with their НУТРО (‘Nutro), which is a Russian and Ukrainian word for the gut and everything inside that starts from below the solar plexus and leads down to the sexual organs.
 The physical core of the human being. (and, by the way, guts have more neurons than the brain)

 Crimean surfers connect to the waves through their Nutro.
-In this they connect the core of their inner selves to the rhythms of the universe.
+In this, they connect the core of their inner selves to the rhythms of the universe.
 Therefore, Crimean surfers ride every wave, even the smallest ones.
-They catch them all and they are content to wait, because every movement of the sea rejoices them and their Nutro.
+They catch them all and they are content to wait because every movement of the sea rejoices them and their Nutro.

 Crimean surfers sometimes also go into the sea, with the boards or without, enjoying their time there.
 Floating on the surface of the sea.
-They are content if a big wave comes, but as that only happens once a year on a very special occasion, they are also content to enjoy the smaller waves and to infuse their bodies with the ripple-wave like motion of the liquid medium that they themselves are (human beings are 80% water).
+They are content if a big wave comes, but as that only happens once a year on a very special occasion, they are also content to enjoy the smaller waves and to infuse their bodies with the ripple-wave-like motion of the liquid medium that they themselves are (human beings are 80% water).

 The notion of Nutro is an important element.
 Simply put, the concept of chakras is what started the mind/body separation.
 Why have different regions in the body responsible for different things when you can also just have one chakra, that is your gut, your core, your strength, your intuition, and your reproduction system?
 Nutro celebrates life and also keeps things alive.
 That’s why the only chakra that a Crimean surfer has is the Nutro chakra.

-Then there’s also the Kantian notion of sublime.
+Then there’s also the Kantian notion of the sublime.
 To enjoy the dangerous from a safe distance is to do surfing at Crimea, protected by the ambiguous legal status of the region and by the Russian military base.

 We can also go further and extrapolate the concept of surfing into the realm of the digital.
 When we surf the web, we jump from one cluster of meanings to another.
 We pass through images and vicariously re-live experiences.
 Therefore, a Crimean surfer is the one that surfs not only here and now, but also there and then.
 Crimean surfers bridge the gap between the virtual and the actual.
 They act into this world, but they do not belong anywhere.
 They are the nomads who decided to stop by for a good rest.